 Each topic includes lecture content along with hands-on use of Spark through an elegant web-based notebook environment.
 Inspired by tools like IPython/Jupyter, notebooks allow attendees to code jobs, data analysis queries, and visualizations using their own Spark cluster, accessed through a web browser.
 Students may keep the notebooks and continue to use them with the free Databricks Community Edition offering; all examples are guaranteed to run in that environment.
 Alternatively, each notebook can be exported as source code and run within any Spark environment.

-This 1-day course is for data engineers, analysts, architects, data scientist, software engineers, IT operations, and technical managers interested in a brief hands-on overview of Apache Spark.
+This 1-day course is for data engineers, analysts, architects, data scientist, software engineers, IT operations, and technical managers interested in a brief hands-on overview of Apache Spark™ and building data pipelines with Databricks Delta, the next-gen unified analytics engine.

-The course provides an introduction to the Spark architecture, some of the core APIs for using Spark, SQL and other high-level data access tools, as well as Spark’s streaming capabilities and machine learning APIs.
+The course provides an introduction to the Spark architecture, some of the core APIs for using Spark, SQL and other high-level data access tools, as well as Spark’s streaming capabilities, machine learning APIs and the use of Databricks Delta in building pipelines.
 The class is a mixture of lecture and hands-on labs.

 Each topic includes lecture content along with hands-on labs in the Databricks notebook environment.
 Students may keep the notebooks and continue to use them with the free Databricks Community Edition offering after the class ends; all examples are guaranteed to run in that environment.